 Phishing attacks that are stealthy enough to penetrate even the hardest security technologies are often found to be the number one culprits for messing with the bitcoin and other cryptocurrency exchanges.
 Even just within a few years of time, several attacks of this sort took place.
 Just 5 years ago a large Bitcoin exchange had been the target of phishing attacks persisting for one full weak.
 The exchange was hacked resulting in the stealing of $5 million.

 Poorly protected login and sign up data of employees

 Another major source of security vulnerabilities is less secure and easily decipherable login and sign-up data used by staff employed in crypto exchanges.
 The weak credential data of the employees working in crypto exchanges ensure easier access for the hackers targeting transactions.

 Third-party vendor risks

 Risks corresponding to the third-party vendors are not just limited to the crypto exchanges, but overall too many Blockchain-based use cases and transactions.
 Third-party wallet applications, payment processors or gateways, Fintech solutions, smart contracts, and crypto exchanges, all are equally vulnerable to security risks.

-The increasing rate of cyberattacks and hacking attempts targeting cryptocurrency transactions and crypto wallets provide us the real basis of a bigger threat perception.
-While Blockchain technology has become synonymous with optimum protection from data tampering and data breaching efforts, the cryptocurrency transactions and exchanges have to embrace a decentralised business model to get the advantages of impenetrable Blockchain-powered security.
+The increasing rate of cyberattacks and hacking attempts targeting cryptocurrency transactions and crypto wallets provide us the real basis for bigger threat perception.
+While Blockchain technology has become synonymous with optimum protection from data tampering and data breaching efforts, cryptocurrency transactions and exchanges have to embrace a decentralized business model to get the advantages of impenetrable Blockchain-powered security.

 Juned Ghanchi is a co-founder and CMO at IndianAppDevelopers leading mobile app development company in India.
 Juned is responsible for designing and developing mobile apps for the company’s global clients.